folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Dear God, please keep these lame niggas away from me'" > Keep away from me

-* In slang, the word "lame" refers to anything that is not cool, refined or worthy of honor.
+* In slang, the word "lame" refers to anything that is not cool, refined, or worthy of honor.

-* Kendrick's prayer to keep "these lame niggas away" seems to echo the end of the Lord's Prayer which asks God the Father to lead his people away from tempting situations and away from the "evil one" in reference to the \[devil / satan / false accuser / diabolical one\].
+* Kendrick's prayer to keep "these lame niggas away" seems to echo the end of the Lord's Prayer, which asks God the Father to lead his people away from tempting situations and away from the "evil one," in reference to the ["devil" / "satan" / "false accuser" / "diabolical one"].

   * ***Lead us not into temptation**, but **deliver us from the evil one.***

-* By praying to "keep these lame niggas away from me" Kendrick seems to be asserting that these "lame niggas" members of "the other side" which is opposed to "God's side".
-If Kendrick was to follow the example of Jesus and the early praying to transform these "lame niggas" so that they could repent, apologize and come to "God's side".
+* By praying to "keep these lame niggas away from me," Kendrick seems to be asserting that these "lame niggas" are members of "the other side," which is opposed to "God's side."
+If Kendrick were to follow the example of Jesus and the early Christians, he would be praying to transform these "lame niggas" so that they could repent, apologize, and come to "God's side."

 {{< /details >}}

 {{< /details >}}

 {{< details is_markdown="false" nest_level="0" is_lyric="true" title="Dear God, keep me shinin'" >}}